Program 410: Marrying An American; Flatlands; Sightseeing Communist History

 - Travel writer Robert Reid

-- George Farkas, Katerina Svobodova, and Beata McCommas, tour guides raised in former Warsaw Pact communist countries of Central/Eastern Europe.
+- George Farkas, Katerina Svobodová, and Beata McCommas, tour guides raised in former Warsaw Pact communist countries of eastern central Europe

 - Robert Reid wrote "How to Fall in Love with Flatlands" for Transitions Abroad.